 The Wire's Idris Elba has a multi-episode arc in Showtime's upcoming drama The Big C. And he'll star in and produce Luther, a six-part crime thriller for BBC America.
 The 37-year-old Elba, who portrayed Charles Miner on The Office as well as Stringer Bell on The Wire, will play a love interest for Laura Linney's character, a Showtime rep says.
 The Big C, premiering Aug.
 16, stars Linney as a suburban housewife who tries to find humor in her cancer diagnosis.
 Oliver Platt co-stars as her husband.
 On Luther, Elba plays Detective John Luther, a brilliant but emotionally impulsive murder investigator who's locked in a battle of wits with his nemesis and confidante, Alice (Ruth Wilson).
 The show will hit U.S. airwaves later this year.
 Source Here

 And it's Friday which means that I'm back with another edition of Get with the Program.
-Make sure you catch up with old editions and the rest of SideReel's editorial columns on our new and exciting Reel Critics page.
 TV Birthdays Many people get excited when their friends and family have birthdays.
 But here at SideReel, we get excited when TV shows have birthdays, and we had some big ones this past week: Supernatural turned 100 on Thursday (that is, it aired its 100th episode) South Park turned 200 on Wednesday I'm so happy for both shows - I am big fans of both - and it is a rarity that a show maintains its quality when it reaches this old age - and both of these shows have managed to do just this.
 South Park 's social commentary has remained as razor-sharp as ever (and who would have guessed it would have gone that route when it started with anal probe and poop jokes) and Supernatural has so exceeded my expectations for any WB/CW show.
 TV To-Watch List Sometimes people are shocked when they mention some great TV show (either current or old) and learn that I - the girl who watches EVERYTHING - has never seen it.
 My response is that there's only so many hours in every day and so many days in each week.
 But, that doesn't mean that I don't keep an ever-expanding list of all of the shows that I wish I had the time to start watching.
 In no particular order, here they are: The Wire The Shield Twin Peaks (to go WAY back in time, hehe, but the soon to premiere Happy Town reminded me that I always wished I had watched this one) The United States of Tara Nurse Jackie Ugly Betty Breaking Bad (sorry, Kendra , I know I said I'd watch this back in December...)
 Skins White Collar (only a little, but I can't rule it out forever until I've tried it...)
 Angel (I never watched the final season.
 Joss Whedon, I'm so sorry!)
 The L Word And I'm probably missing a lot of others.
 What shows are on your TV to-watch lists?
 Backlash Backlash I am a self-identfied cynic/pessimist/backlash-giver.
 Though I love TV, you'll more frequently find me complaining about what's wrong with a show than what's right about it.
 But, this week, I read that there's now officially Tina Fey backlash out in the world - and I will just have none of it!
 The argument presented here is that some of her recent work - like the hilarious Brownie Husband commercial from last weekend's SNL - are anti-feminist.
 Why?
 Much of Fey's humor - both on 30 Rock and SNL - stem from a premise of Fey being a needy and unattractive woman (when in reality, she is obviously neither, though that fact is less relevant).
 Additionally, much of her recent humor has been 'picking on' women themselves, such as Sarah Palin.
 My response: While some interesting points are raised in this article - wow - they need to lighten up...and lay off Tina Fey!
 Frankly, I think it's anti-feminist for women to complain about being attacked in the same vein that SNL would attack a man (particularly in the Sarah Palin instance).
 Follow Me on Twitter sidereelRachel - Do it!
 Throughtout the week, I share important things like Mary Kate Olsen web series and Hansen Music Videos .
 Don't miss out on the fun!
 And that's it for this week!

 The Wire, HBO's critically acclaimed series about the municipal struggles of Baltimore, will debut on July 18 on DirecTV.
 DirecTV will air all five seasons in HD, uncut and commercial-free.
 "By adding The Wire to our Sunday-night lineup, we are further cementing The 101 Network's reputation as a destination for the most highly acclaimed dramas on television," said Patty Ishimoto, vice president and general manager of the 101 Network.
 The Wire, starring Dominic West and Wendell Pierce, among others, debuted on HBO in 2002.
 Source Here